PlatONnetwork/platon.py/docs/filters.rst

 Getting events without setting up a filter
 ------------------------------------------

-You can query an Ethereum node for direct fetch of events, without creating a filter first.
+You can query an Platon node for direct fetch of events, without creating a filter first.
 This works on all node types, including Infura.

 For examples see :meth:`web3.contract.ContractEvents.getLogs`.